Questions about Booster Doses

 Why are booster doses of the COVID-19 vaccine needed?

 Canada’s National Advisory Committee on Immunization (NACI) has released guidance on booster COVID-19 vaccine doses in Canada with the following objectives: minimize serious illness and death, to preserve health care capacity, and reduce transmission to protect high risk populations.

 Booster doses of COVID-19 vaccines can increase the immune response and offer more and longer-lasting protection against infection.

 Who should get an initial (first) booster dose of the COVID-19 vaccine?

-Individuals 18 years of age and older who have received a primary COVID-19 vaccine series are eligible to get an initial booster dose of an mRNA COVID-19 vaccine (Pfizer Comirnaty® or Moderna Spikevax®) at least 5 ½ months after receiving the second dose in the primary series of the COVID-19 vaccine.
+Individuals 12 years of age and older who have received a primary COVID-19 vaccine series are eligible to get an initial booster dose of an mRNA COVID-19 vaccine (Pfizer Comirnaty® or Moderna Spikevax®) at least 6 months after receiving the last dose in the primary series of the COVID-19 vaccine.
 Individuals 18+ years of age can now receive Moderna Spikevax Bivalent vaccine for their booster dose.